 Ryder Scott Company, L.P., our independent reserve engineers ("Ryder Scott"), estimated 100% of our proved reserves at December 31, 2011 and 2010.
 Ryder Scott also estimated the proved reserves for the legacy Laredo properties as of December 31, 2009.
 Ryder Scott did not perform evaluations of the Broad Oak properties as of December 31, 2009.
 Our estimates of the combined proved reserves at December 31, 2009 are a combination of the Ryder Scott reports on the legacy Laredo properties and Laredo's internal proved reserve estimates of the Broad Oak properties.
 Based upon such reserve estimates we calculated for Broad Oak, we believe the legacy Laredo properties represented 92% of such combined proved reserves at year end 2009.
 In accordance with SEC regulations, reserves at December 31, 2011, 2010 and 2009 were estimated using the unweighted arithmetic average first-day-of-the-month price for the preceding 12-month period.
 Our reserves are reported in two streams; crude oil and natural gas.
-The economic value of the natural gas liquids in our natural gas included in the wellhead natural gas price.
-The Company emphasizes that reserve estimates are inherently imprecise and that estimates of new discoveries are more imprecise than those of producing oil and natural gas properties.
+The economic value of the natural gas liquids in our natural gas is included in the wellhead natural gas properties.
 Accordingly, the estimates may change as future information becomes available.